iscodand/bank-application/README.md

-# Python Object-Oriented Programming challenge.
+<h1 align="center"> Python Object-Oriented Programming Challenge </h1>

-## Tips:

-- Exercise with Abstraction, Inheritance, Encapsulation and Polymorphism.
+<h5 align="center"> Exercise with Abstraction, Inheritance, Encapsulation and Polymorphism.
 Create a banking system (extremely simple) that has customers, accounts and a bank.
 The idea is that the customer has an account (savings or checking) and that can withdraw / deposit into that account.
 Checking accounts have an extra limit.
-Bank has customers and accounts.
+Bank has customers and accounts. </h5>

+<h5 align="center"> :construction: In Construction :construction: </h5>

+<h2 align="center"> - Tips - </h2>

 - Create Customer class that inherits from the Person class (Inheritance).
 Person has name and age (with getters).
 Customer has account (Aggregation of the class ContaCorrente or ContaPoupanca).